SOME ST. JACOB TRIVIA ABOUT OUR PEOPLE

 history.
 She likes the look and stories of St. Jacob.

-She is especially interested in our 200th birthday!!!
+She seemed especially interested in our 200th birthday!!!

---Mable Braunschweiger is famous around here for her
+--Mable Braunschweiger was famous around here for her

 friendship and hospitality.
 She is also famous for

 being named in the Bing Crosby/Bob Hope film

 “Road to Utopia”.
 In that movie Bing is talking about

 a girl he went sleigh riding with by the name of Mable

 --In 2018 the Miamisburg Cross-Country team made it